knative-extensions/eventing-natss/docs/jetstream.md

 spec:
     subscribers: []                 # SubscribableSpec
     delivery: {}                    # DeliverySpec
-    natsURL: ""                     # the URL to the JetStream-enabled NATS server
-    authentication:                 # only one of the following keys may be set (see "Future Functionality" below)
-        credentialFile:
-            secret:
-                key: ""             # the key of the secret containing the credentials, defaults to "nats.creds"
-                secretName: ""      # the secret containing a NATS credentials file.
-    tls:
-        secretName: ""              # a secret containing the same keys as the "kubernetes.io/tls" type, if only a
-                                    # `ca.crt` is present then we skip client verification but still ensure the
-                                    # connection is encrypted with server verification.
     stream:
         overrideName: ""            # stream name defaults to be based on the namespace/name of the channel, use this
                                     # to override it